tomascupr/recsys-lite/docs/architecture.md

   - Standardized error handling with consistent error responses
   - Structured logging with context information

-- **Update Worker**: Micro-batch worker that updates models incrementally
+- **Update Worker**: Micro-batch worker that updates models incrementally without full retrains
-  - Runs every 60 seconds
+  - Runs every 60 seconds (configurable)
-  - Fetches new events from DB or Parquet files
+  - Fetches new events from DuckDB and incremental Parquet drops
+  - Reuses the persisted user mapping, adding unseen users and writing the mapping back to disk
   - Updates user factors with `partial_fit_users`
-  - Adds new item vectors to Faiss index
+  - Adds new item vectors to Faiss for catalog items already present in the trained mapping and logs unknown items for follow-up retraining

 ### Frontend Layer